 Zoho Desk helps your reps better prioritize their workload by automatically sorting tickets based on due dates, status, and need for attention.
 Reps can easily access previous customer conversations, so they don't have to waste time searching for information about the customer.

 Based on keywords in the ticket, the product automatically pulls up articles from the internal knowledge base so you can quickly copy and paste solutions.

 What we love: As with some of the other products on this list, the product allows for team collaborations, user communities, and helpful analytics.

 Price: Standard plans cost $12 a month.
 Professional plans cost $20 a month.
 Enterprise plans cost $45 a month.

 Automate Customer Service Tasks

-By automating your team's customer service tasks and rep responsibilities, you'll be able to save time on redundant tasks — this time can then be refocused on the customers who need more hands-on assistance.
+You can save time on redundant tasks by automating your team's customer service tasks and rep responsibilities.
+And then refocus saved time on the customers who need more hands-on assistance.

 In addition to saving time, these tools will improve your accuracy and allow your team to offer delightful experiences that make customers loyal to your brand.

 Editor's note: This post was originally published in April 2019 and has been updated for comprehensiveness.